damienstuart/trapex/README.md

   Sending a SIGUSR2 signal will cause *trapex* to force a rotation of any configured CSV logs.
-Since the CSV logs are meant to be used for feeding trap data to a database, this mechanism allows for doing a rotation on-demand so data can be synced to the database on schedule.
+Since the CSV logs are meant to be used for feeding trap data to a database, this mechanism allows for doing a rotation on-demand so data can be synced to the database on a schedule.

 ----